GabrieleTronchin/DockerComposeTemplate/README.md

 # Template Docker Compose Setup

-This is a sample repository act as a template to setup a Docker Compose enviroment.
+This repository serves as a sample template for setting up a Docker Compose environment.

 ## Overview

-Docker compose explanation:

 ### MS SQL Server

-docker-compose-sqlserver
+The `docker-compose-sqlserver` file is responsible for configuring MS SQL Server.

 ### Redis

-docker-compose-redis
+The `docker-compose-redis` file handles Redis setup, including:
 - [Redis](https://redis.io/docs/install/)
 - Redis-monitoring

 ### Monitoring

-docker-compose-monitoring

-Contains:
+The `docker-compose-monitoring` file contains configurations for:
 - [Metricbeat](https://www.elastic.co/beats/metricbeat)
 - [Elasticsearch](https://www.elastic.co/)
 - [Kibana](https://www.elastic.co/kibana)
 - [Portainer](https://www.portainer.io/)

 ## Other Utilities

-### Self Signed Certificate
+### Self-Signed Certificate
-For test purpose use Script: selfsigned-certs-generator.ps1
+For testing purposes, use the script `selfsigned-certs-generator.ps1` to generate self-signed certificates.

-### Usefull links
+### Useful Links

-[Rancher Desktop](https://rancherdesktop.io/): a free and comercial use for docker and/or Kubernates in local
+[Rancher Desktop](https://rancherdesktop.io/): A free and commercial tool for Docker and/or Kubernetes in a local environment.